 just fine, and produces good quality results.

-San Francisco also lets you upload
+of San Francisco also lets you upload

 mail in your digital content at any resolution you choose, all with

 zero setup or inventory costs.
 You can order from one copy to a

-thousand or more anytime, and they will be
+thousand or more anytime, and they will be manufactured and shipped

-few days.
-Quantity discounts are offered in multiple steps.
+discounts are offered in multiple steps.
 Mixonic's service

 the inserts and disk surface – which makes a very handsome professional

 package.
 They also offer multiple choices of cases and insert

 styles.
 More costly than Kunaki, but top quality products, and